sjmisina/election-analysis/README.md

 #### Analyst's Note:
-This code can be modified to work with any csv file that is in a column format of "ballot_id,county_name, candidate_name" as the line item results.
-You can also modify the output destination by pointing to another path and filename if you choose.
+- This code can be modified to work with any csv file that is in a column format of "ballot_id,county_name, candidate_name" as the line item results.
+- You can also modify the output destination by pointing to another path and filename of your choice.
 ![Code Snippet](Resources/PNG/target_code.png)